RaviTambade/SDM/virtualization.md

    - They are easier to set up and use compared to Type 1 hypervisors because they leverage the existing operating system environment.
    - Examples of Type 2 hypervisors include VMware Workstation, Oracle VirtualBox, and Parallels Desktop.

-In summary, Type 1 hypervisors are more suited for production environments and enterprise use cases where performance and resource efficiency are crucial, while Type 2 hypervisors are often used for development, testing, and desktop virtualization where ease of use and flexibility are prioritized.
+Type 1 hypervisors are more suited for production environments and enterprise use cases where performance and resource efficiency are crucial, while Type 2 hypervisors are often used for development, testing, and desktop virtualization where ease of use and flexibility are prioritized.